 In relation to an assured shorthold tenancy it is not legal for an order for possession to take effect earlier than six months from the commencement of the term of the original tenancy, so this clause ties in with that statutory restriction.
 If the tenant does not leave at that point, you need a court order to evict the tenant – see the note on clause 8 above.

-As you can see the agreement is comprehensive but still simple to complete and can be drafted in about fifteen minutes.
+As you can see, the agreement is comprehensive, but still simple to complete and can be drafted in about fifteen to thirty minutes.